mcdemarco/the-new-kitchen-cookbook/cookies/pizzellesByTheEgg.md

-# Pizzelles by the Egg; Chocolate Pizzelles, Eggnog Pizzelles, etc.
+# Pizzelles by the Egg

+This version of the recipe is for cookie math as well as variants like chocolate pizzelles, eggnog pizzelles, etc.

 ![eggnog pizzelle](http://mcdemarco.net/files/recipes/eggnog_pizzelle.jpg)